 In my schooldays our family had moved to Africa.
 I stayed there for 5 years messing up my schooling at a hopelessly bad school but winning art prizes all the same.

 Returned home to an early 80s Edinburgh to recapture and live out my lost youth.
 My lack of school results ensured I would never qualify for any Art College.

-So I made a wild decision to head off to the Greek islands and start a new life, perhaps as a modern-day Crusoe.
+So in 1982 whilst catching up on some exam results at a further education college I decided to head off to Greece and start a completely new alternative life, as a modern-day Robinson Crusoe.

 But after 3 days with a Scottish alcoholic in a makeshift tent on an isolated beach I gave up on this Crusoe idea.
 Returning to UK was not an option though.

 After two years of sun, sea, sand and eventual betrayal by a girlfriend on Crete it was time to go back home.
 It seems like that break-up with my girlfriend and a ridiculous misunderstanding with the local police contributed to an incredible decision;